DanielKehoe/learn-rails-copilot/10_Introduction.md

 The best way to learn is by doing; when it comes to code, that means building applications.
 Hands-on learning with actual Rails applications is the key to absorbing and retaining knowledge.

+The best way to learn how experienced developers build Rails applications is to examine the code of a popular starter application.
+After you've read this book, download one of these starter applications:

 ### Staying In Touch

 If you obtained this book from Amazon or a download site, take a moment to get on the mailing list for the book.
 I'll let you know when I release updates to the book.

 -   [Get on the mailing list for the book](http://learn-rails.com/mailinglist)